-Medial malleolus is a projection of tibia bone and along with lateral malleolus forms the socket of the ankle joint where talus articulates.
+Medial malleolus fracture is a fracture of the distal medial projection of tibia bone called medial malleolus.
+Medial malleolus and lateral malleolus contribute forms the socket of the ankle joint where talus articulates.
 There are three malleoli in the ankle.
 The medial and the posterior arise from the tibia.

 A counterpart called lateral malleolus is the distal end of the fibula.

-Fracture of medial malleolus is a common ankle injury.
+Medial malleolus fracture is a common ankle injury.